“The big idea, the

 “Sooo, Aimee was your first figure study, huh?”

-“At the Institute, nosey.
+“At the Institute, nosy.
 Faith was my very first.”

-“You should see her, flash.
+“You should see her pin-ups.
 The mother of all mothers.”

 A peripheral lightheadedness, a swivel-necked giddiness set in at the Tamalpais viewpoint, a full perspective on the entire Bay region that rendered me speechless along the winding, redwooded descent into Mill Valley and its little shake-sided, arts & crafts-style charmers, down through Tam Junction, under the 101 freeway’s Wm.
 T. Bagley Bridge to this jaw-dropping walk in bayfront Sausalito, parking outside a landmark produce grocery mere footsteps away.